Chocolate Easter Egg Cheesecakes are my new favourite thing!

 Mini Egg Easter egg cheesecake

-Using a rolling pin, I smashed up a small packet of Mini eggs (leaving a couple aside for decoration) and then stirred the pieces through the cheesecake mix.
+I made the final third of the mix into little mini egg cheesecakes which were probably my favourite of the different ones I tried.
+Using a rolling pin, I smashed up a small packet of Mini eggs (leaving a couple aside for each egg as decoration) and then stirred the pieces through the cheesecake mix.

 Honestly, these super easy to make Easter egg cheesecakes taste amazing and they’re going to be your favourite way to use up leftover Easter chocolate!

 Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address here and hitting subscribe.
-You can also follow me on Twitter, BlogLovin or Networked Blogs and I’d love to see you over on my Facebook page and on Instagram.
-You can find out more about me here.
+You can also follow me on Twitter or BlogLovin and I’d love to see you over on my Facebook page and on Instagram.
+If you’re interested, you can find out more about me here and while I’ve got your attention, if you’re wondering why some of my posts lately are a little bit less frugal then have a read of this post.